Risk assessments on the agenda at Mantena.

 Risk-based approach

 Hanseth explains that the rail sector has a strong process-based tradition, i.e. working primarily from procedures, instructions and other documentation to carry out maintenance.
 But the world is changing and now more is expected of both machines and the people operating them.
 They need to work faster and smarter, and this also brings increased risk.
-Together with changes in regulations and general conditions, the whole sector has moved from just thinking about processes to include more risk-based approach.
+Together with changes in regulations and general conditions, the whole sector has moved from just thinking about processes to include a more risk-based approach.

 An important part of the work on safety and quality at Mantena lies in good risk analyses and safe job analyses (SJAs).
 Hanseth likes to view safe job analyses as an extra checklist to show that all of the required checks have been done.